JuliaDocs/Documenter.jl/docs/src/man/hosting/walkthrough.md

 ## Adding the Private Key

-In this section, we explain how to upload a private SSH key to Travis or GitHub Actions, depending on which service you will use for deploying your documentation.
+In this section, we explain how to upload a private SSH key to Travis.
 By this point, you should have generated a private key and saved it to a file.
 If you haven't done this, go read [Generating an SSH Key](@ref).